Skip to Content

 Even if you’re familiar with Salt Spring, it’s worth returning for another visit, as you’ll discover lots that’s new.

-Where is Salt Spring Island?
+Where is Salt Spring Island, British Columbia?

 By way of background, Salt Spring is one of the Gulf Islands.